This plan to protect child safety could put your privacy at risk

 Lawful access is the US government's latest push against end-to-end encryption.
 It calls for tech companies to create an opening in their own encryption -- one that only law enforcement agencies could use for investigations.

-The concept has gone by many different names in the past.
+It's gone by different names in the past.
 In 2017, the Justice Department called it "responsible encryption."
-But the concept remains the same: provide the unbreakable encryption for everyone, but also provide a special key that governments could use to stop criminals with a warrant or court order.
+But the concept remains the same: provide the unbreakable encryption for everyone, but also hand over a special key that governments could use with a warrant or court order to stop criminals.

 Why is the government against end-to-end encryption?

-The Justice Department has called it "warrant-proof encryption" or "unbreakable encryption," arguing that it cannot keep track of criminals or gather evidence because of the security protocol.
+The Justice Department has called it "warrant-proof encryption" or "unbreakable encryption," arguing that it hinders law enforcement from keeping track of criminals or gathering evidence.

-The FBI calls it the "Going Dark" problem, pointing out that investigations can reach a dead end because of encryption.
+The FBI calls it the "Going Dark" problem, saying investigations can hit a dead end because of encryption.
 Prosecutors have asked for backdoors to encryption to solve cases on terrorism and drugs.
 With the EARN IT Act, the framing of the issue is now around child abuse.

-This plan worried prosecutors, who point out that Facebook reported about 16.8 million cases to the US National Center for Missing & Exploited Children in 2018.
-Their concern is that if Facebook encrypted its messages, police could no longer use that as evidence in child exploitation cases.
+That worried prosecutors, who point out that Facebook reported about 16.8 million cases to the US National Center for Missing and Exploited Children in 2018.
+Their concern is that if Facebook encrypts its messages, police could no longer use them as evidence in child exploitation cases.

-The Justice Department has said that it understands the value of encryption and what it protects, but does not support how criminals have used it.
+The Justice Department has said that it understands the value of encryption and what it protects, but doesn't support how criminals have used it.

 "They communicate using virtually unbreakable encryption," Barr said at the March 5 press event.
 "Predators' supposed privacy interests should not outweigh our privacy and security."